jimhigson/oboe.js/writing/main/3_Background.md

 easy categorisation as either mode.
 Today it is agreed that program architecture should separate presentation from operational logic but there is no firm consensus on where each concern should be exercised.
-While it feels that Javascript is becoming requisite to even display a page, there are also actions in the opposite direction, for example in 2012 twitter moved much of their rendering back to the server-side reducing load times to one fifth of their previous design, commenting "The future is coming and it looks just like the past" [@newTwitter].
+While for some sites Javascript is requisite to view any content, there are also actions in the opposite direction.
+For example in 2012 twitter moved much of their rendering back to the server-side reducing load times to one fifth of their previous design, commenting "The future is coming and it looks just like the past" [@newTwitter].
 This model generated server-side short pages that load quick and are ready to be displayed but also sent the Javascript which would allow the display to be updated without another full server load.
 One weakness of this model is that the same presentational logic requires two expressions.

+-   cs/ss not the most meaningful split
+-   REST glues the layers together regardless

 Like most interactive programming, client-side scripts usually suffer greater delays waiting for io than because javascript execution times